The emptiness formation probability, and representations for nonlocal correlation functions, of the 20-vertex model: Introduction

 and also,

-corresponding to the tensor product of the Poisson bracket, for $\big[ - L , L \big] \subsetneq \textbf{R}$.
+corresponding to the tensor product of the Poisson bracket, over $\big[ - L , L \big] \subsetneq \textbf{R}$, for some $L > 0$.
+The function $\psi$, with respect to which the derivative is taken in both the definition of the Poisson bracket and tensor products of the Poisson bracket, is given by solutions to the nonlinear Schrodinger's equation,

+under well-posed initial data, and some $\chi > 0$.
 Combinatorially, the objects above form completely different relations in being related to the partition function of the number of domino tilings {[15]}.
 In this work, the partition function was shown to be in correspondence with the partition function of the 20-vertex model with domain wall boundary conditions, which as an adaptation of two-dimensional domain wall boundary conditions, equals,

 for some $n>0$, and spatial parameters $u,v$.
 Besides the connection, and perspective, offered within this work that is related to the number of ways in which regions of $\textbf{T}$ can be tiled, for the 6-vertex model, over $\textbf{Z}^2$, a different determinantal representation was used, which takes the form, {[7]},